jsfenfen/nicar-nonprofit-datarelease/README.md

 ## How can I run SQL queries against these dbs?

-All of the Schedule L tables [are available to query here via datasette](http://datasette.publicaccountability.org/), click on the table name to run queries.
-The employees file is a big too big for datasette to serve, so you'll have to load it into your own rig.
+You can directly download sqlite databases containing these files.
+All of the employees data is [available here as a gzipped sqlite file](http://www.jacobfenton.com/990data/NICAR20/employees.db.gz).
+You can also download the schedule L tables as  [as a gzipped sqlite file](http://www.jacobfenton.com/990data/NICAR20/ethics.db.gz).

-You can [read more about datasette here](https://datasette.readthedocs.io/en/stable/), it's super exciting technology that lets you query a live database in a safe-ish way.
-(The database may still do down under load because of poor technical choices we've made)
+While SQLITE has a perfectly good CLI, we're also big fans of datasette-- [read more about it here](https://datasette.readthedocs.io/en/stable/), it's super exciting technology that lets you query a live database in a safe-ish way.

-We're not quite sure how well this will work under load, we're making these dbs available as datasettes during NICAR though they may be password protected later to save our servers.

-ED NOTE: THE SPECIFICS OF THIS AREN'T NAILED DOWN, WE PROBABLY WILL MOVE THE DATASETTES TO CLOUDRUN DURING NICAR.
-THE ADVANTAGE OF THEM BEING ON OUR SERVERS IS THAT WE CAN USE OUR PASSWORDS WITH THEM (ONCE I SET IT UP ANYWAYS).

-You can download a gzipped sqlite file of the [employees database here](http://www.jacobfenton.com/990data/NICAR20/empoyees.db.gz) (~640MB).

 ## How can I easily read a raw filing if I just know the EIN and object_id?